AREEBAKAMIL/Floor-plan-analysis-using-digital-image-processing-techniques/README.md

 manually.

 The above be found under the following notebooks:
-1. Text Detection and Recognition.ipynb
+1. final > Text Detection and Recognition.ipynb

 # 2. Analysis of strengths
 In this project, an extensive amount of time was spent on research.
 The previous